 On the following pages you will find a workout schedule on how to set-up your workouts.
 You can start on any day of the week you want, use the workout schedule as a guide.
 You will also see the different workouts that you will follow, there are a couple of options for the strength training days.
 You can choose your workout based on available equipment.
-I encourage you to look at each exercise, utilize the coaching sheets and the video links to watch the exercises in motion.
-I recommend that you take the first week to get acclimated to the new exercises, focus on form, and really try to stick with the suggested rest times.
+Look at each exercise, utilize the coaching sheets and the video links to watch the exercises in motion.
+Take the first week to get acclimated to the new exercises, focus on form, and really try to stick with the suggested rest times.
 You will notice that the 10-minute Overhauls are not incorporated in the program until the second week.
-As stated above I really want you to emphasize the quality of the exercises and focus on form.
+Place emphasize the quality of the exercises and focus on form.
 On weeks two, three and four however, kick it in gear and make tons of progress.